pluteski/speech-to-text/blog/content/thinkific_blog1.md

 As already stated but which bears repeating, this eases the burden on the interviewer.
 Providing these assets gives the interviewer opportunity to derive behavioral questions.
 It conversely gives you ample content you can use to answer those behavioral questions.
 Use the STAR technique, by describing the situation (**S**), distilling it down to a single task (**T**), and the key action (**A**) you used to solve it, concluding with the result (**R**).

-It also provides code screeners some code examples that can be used as a starting point for more in depth exploration of your skills.
+It also provides code screeners with code examples they can use as a starting point for more in depth exploration of your skills.
 Instead of selecting a random problem for the coding challenge, they may choose one that is within your wheelhouse.

 ## Showcasing your repo

-Getting off and running is greatly simplified by reviewing other code repos.
 Review code repositories relevant to your own goals and learn how to distinguish effective ones from half-baked ones.
-Pick one or two to serve as a role model for your own design, and then make it your own.
+Pick one or two to serve as a role model for your own design.

 ## Choosing a coding project

 Many new developers make the mistake of picking code projects similar to what they encountered in an academic setting.
-These are often not relevant to a real-world job as a commercial software developer, because they exclude some of the messier aspects of a commercial application, such as cleansing a dataset, putting data into a form that can be utilized by an efficient algorithm, and analyzing complex results.
+These are often not relevant to a real-world job as a commercial software developer, because they exclude some of the messier aspects of a commercial application, such as cleansing a dataset, putting data into a form that can be utilized by an efficient algorithm, testing edge cases, and analyzing complex results.
 Interviewers want to see that you possess knowledge and can learn quickly, but even better if you are familiar with heterogeneous aspects of a development task.
 A well known AI researcher once said that in the university setting they spent 20% of their time prepping the dataset and 80% on the algorithm development, whereas in a commercial setting this ratio was reversed.

 ## Choose well
 Your mission is to showcase your ability to apply Apache Spark to a nontrivial dataset.
 As a general rule of thumb -- if you didn’t need to perform any data cleansing or preprocessing on the dataset, the data wasn’t messy enough to be realistic.
 If your solution ran in a few seconds it was not challenging enough to test your algorithms.
-If it didn’t exhaust at least half of the memory available to your system and run the fan to cool off the cpu, then you probably could increase the complexity of the task, either by tackling a larger dataset, or by taking on a more challenging problem based on the dataset.
+If it didn’t exhaust at least half of the memory available to your system and run the fan to cool the cpu, then you probably could increase the complexity of the task, either by tackling a larger dataset, or by subjecting the dataset to on a more challenging analysis.

 The key to choosing a code project to show in your portfolio is authenticity.
 If this is not a true representation of what you can do, it can backfire.